georgeyfly/cam-notes/README.md

 # Available Subjects

-Currently, the notes for the following subjects are available.
+Currently, the notes for the following subjects are available..

 ## Part IA
 ### Michaelmas Term